 Sable antelope weighs in at over 500 pounds and is mature at 6 years.
 A large jet-black mature sable bull is, without a doubt, the most impressive trophy.
 Sable antelope prices have declined.

 Waterbuck weighs in at approximately 550 pounds and mature at around 5 years.
 Horns hooking forward and attaining a white coloring at least halfway up the horn indicate maturity.

 Gemsbok weighs in around 500 pounds.
-Trophy maturity is at around 4 years.
+Trophy maturity is at around 4 – 5 years.
 Both males and females make for spectacular Trophies.
-The female’s horns are longer but more slender and will also tend to curve backward.
+The female’s horns are longer but more slender.

 Red Lechwe trophies weigh in at around 200 pounds.
 Bulls mature at five years.
 The spread of the horns and the tips hooking forward indicate maturity.
-Red Lechwe is an introduced species and has adapted well to open savannah.
+Red Lechwe is an introduced species.

 Zebra weighs in at around 800 pounds.
 Stallions mature at around five years.
 You may want to consider a slightly younger animal or a mare if you are looking for a flat skin.
 Older stallions are often very battle-scarred.